Azure/azure-rest-api-specs/specification/billing/resource-manager/readme.az.md

           group: Invoices
           op: DownloadMultipleBillingSubscriptionInvoices
         hidden: true
-      # customize for series of get commands by manual for ungraceful implmentation by default
+      # customize for series of get commands by manual for ungraceful implementation by default
       - where:
           group: Invoices
           op: GetById